 Rev. Chip Low

 Yorktown Heights, NY

 Rev. Chip Low is serving the First Presbyterian Church of Yorktown, NY as co-pastor.
 He worked with the Stewardship, Finance and Communication Commissions of the church to develop online giving.
 This involves education about generational giving, updating database systems, and developing strategies to make it available.
-Since launching online giving, 25% of their gifts are now made online.
+Since launching online giving, more than half of their gifts are now made online.

-Low has completed the Auburn Seminary Coach Training Program and received accreditation as an Associate Certified Coach through the International Coach Federation.
-In his nearly 800 hours of coaching experience, he has partnered with clients to help them gain clarity of ideas, issues and goals, develop a plan of action, and celebrate accomplishments.
+Low is Professional Certified Coach through the International Coach Federation, Mentor Coach and Coach Trainer.
+In his coaching, he partners with clients to help them gain clarity of ideas, issues and goals, develop a plan of action, and celebrate accomplishments.

-After earning a bachelor’s degree in Religion and Greek from Baylor University, he went on to receive his Master of Divinity from Princeton Theological Seminary.
+Low holds a bachelor’s degree from Baylor University and his Master of Divinity from Princeton Theological Seminary.

 Rev. Kirk Miller